-Every week Andy celebrates a great map, level, or location from a classic PC game in
+In each chapter of On The Level, Andy Kelly celebrated a great map, level, or location from a classic PC game.

 Faith might be the protagonist of Mirror's Edge, but the city is the star.
 While most dystopian science fiction uses the Blade Runner model—grime, neon, perpetual rain—the artists at DICE went in the opposite direction.
 Their futuristic city is every bit as sinister as Ridley Scott's Los Angeles, but also serenely beautiful.
 Glance at a screenshot for a fraction of a second and you'll know it's Mirror's Edge, which is a testament to its stylish, vivid art design.
 The gleaming skyscrapers, contrails streaking across the sky, and use of bold primary colours are instantly recognisable.

 Mirror's Edge is undeniable proof that art is king.
 Games that strive for realism age horribly, but this will always look great.
 The natural lighting, stark primary colours, and clean architecture give it a defined personality that will, I think, prove to be timeless.
 Crysis 3 might have the most sophisticated particles, physics, and foliage on PC, but it's artistically forgettable.
 Playing Mirror's Edge today, I'm struck by how good it still looks six years on.
 There's little or no dynamic lighting—it mostly seems to be 'baked' into the world—but it really doesn't matter when it looks like this .